 Grab Your Ticket(s) Online

-Follow @pcshotski on Instagram and keep checking the website to find out when 2019 tickets will be available to purchase.
-Your $25 ticket secures your spot along the shot ski, which is first-come, first-served.
+Follow @pcshotski on Instagram to find out when 2020 tickets will be available to purchase.
+Your ticket secures your spot along the shot ski, which is first-come, first-served.
 It also includes a souvenir shot glass and one drink ticket you can redeem for a complimentary drink at any participating Shot Ski After Party.

 Please note that tickets are non-refundable, and the event will take place rain or shine.
 Guests must be 21+ to attend and have a valid photo I.D. to participate.